Yale Athletics

 BETSY GOOD

-Betsy Good is an editor for the sports desk.
-As a staff writer, she covered the women's field hockey, men's and women's squash and men's baseball teams for the sports desk.
-She is a junior in Pierson College from Cincinnati, Ohio, majoring in History.
+Betsy Good was the editor for the sports desk her junior year.
+Currently she covers men's and women's squash.
+She has also previously covered the women's field hockey, men's and women's squash and men's baseball teams for the sports desk.
+She is a senior in Pierson College from Cincinnati, Ohio, majoring in History.